LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

 1. Once I have made my ajax request and returned the desired video show page data, how do I target which list element to change?
 2. Where can I save that list element's original html, so that I can fetch it and inject it back in, when the "Close" button is clicked?

-Both of these I addressed by using HTML [data attributes.](http://www.w3schools.com/tags/att_global_data.asp)

 To tackle the first problem, I simply stored the id of the video object that is located in the particuler list element I would like to affect with my jquery.
 Below is the actual div (inside of my list element) that I would like to replace with the show page html.
 You can see the addition of the data-id.
 I also added the data-id information onto the "Show" button itself.